Dissertation and Defense

 Dissertation Submission

-A final copy of the dissertation must be submitted following the procedure outlined on the Dissertation Office website by Friday of the seventh week of the quarter in which a student is graduating, sixth week in summer quarter.
-The defense should be held in sufficient advance of this deadline to allow revisions recommended by the student's dissertation committee.
+A final copy of the dissertation must be submitted following the procedure outlined on the Dissertation Office website and by their timelines The defense should be held in sufficient advance of this deadline to allow revisions recommended by the student's dissertation committee.

 Students should contact the Dissertation Office no later than early in the quarter in which they intend to graduate in order to resolve any questions or problems they may have in preparing the dissertation.
 The Dissertation Office staff is willing to look at a draft of the dissertation.
 Having them do so avoids both the expense and headache of having to re-format the dissertation.
 They offer a schedule to help students plan for a smooth process to meet these deadlines.